DIncalciLab/SAMURAI_paper_scripts/README.md

 # SAMURAI_paper_scripts

-This repository includes all the scripts used for the paper "SAMURAI: Shallow Analysis of copy nuMber Using a Reproducible And Integrated bioinformatics pipeline".
-(Link)
+This repository includes all the scripts used for the paper "SAMURAI: Shallow Analysis of copy nuMber Using a Reproducible And Integrated bioinformatics pipeline". (https://github.com/DIncalciLab/samurai)

 Specifically, the scripts included are: